ayamousa329/ReactNative_Project/README.md

 - baseURL
 - timeout

-The app uses Axios to fetch and add workout data.
+Axios is used for API requests when adding workout data.

+## Zustand Store

+The Zustand store is located in:

+`src/store/workoutStore.js`

+It manages the workout data globally across the application.

 ## How to Run